Food Dehydration Storage Maintenance Guide: Troubleshooting Tips

 Let's tackle the biggest issues, especially those related to jerky preparation, since that's where food safety risks are highest.

-Experience has taught me that catching problems early can save an entire batch.
+Catching problems early can save an entire batch.
 You see, one piece had folded over on itself, creating an under-dried pocket.
 This taught me a valuable lesson about proper meat placement and the importance of regular checks during the drying process.

 Taking these extra steps might seem fussy, but they're crucial for food safety when working with meat.